 Prague is unfortunately not a very bike-friendly city but there are some paths along the river that are quite nice.
 Sporty locals go there to run, cycle, roller blade and walk with kids and dogs.
 It’s quite fun but you mustn’t mind crowds. :)

 The further you go from the city centre, the more rewarded you’ll be with several nice refreshment points and decreasing number of people.

 There are several places where you can watch movies outside, enjoying the atmosphere and chasing away an occasional mosquito (if you didn’t apply repellent).
-We love them and it’s therefore no surprise that an increasing number of summer cinemas keep springing up!
+We love them (the outdoor cinemas not the mosquitoes) and it’s therefore no surprise that an increasing number of summer cinemas keep springing up!

-Bear in mind that the movies might not always have English subtitles, so if you care for not only the atmosphere but the actual motion picture too, pick Hollywood movies 😉
+Bear in mind that the movies might not always have English subtitles, so if you care for not only the atmosphere but the actual motion picture too, pick Hollywood blockbusters ;)